Updates for Donor, Apheresis/Collection and Recruitment Centers

 NMDP/Be The Match is following the CDC guidelines for both international and domestic travel at this time.
 NMDP requires that all staff and volunteer couriers be vaccinated for COVID-19.

-International Travel: The current CDC recommendations include self-quarantine for 14 days and practicing social distancing when returning from high-risk countries.
+International Travel: CDC recommendations for quarantining change from week to week.
 Please check the CDC high risk travel page for regular updates to their list of countries in the Level 3 risk category.
 Travel FAQs for all international travel at this time are also recommended for review.

 Domestic Travel: We provide travel letters from our Legal team as needed for those transiting states where travel is restricted.
 We recommend making yourself familiar with the CDC guidelines for travel within the United States before making decisions about courier trips.

 We are obligated to follow the government’s guidance, and the current guidance is a recommendation of self-quarantine, not a mandatory order for situations where you have potentially been exposed to COVID-19.
 We ask that all couriers to read the CDC information, work to understand it, and make the appropriate decisions for themselves when accepting courier trips during this time.